the-mad-statter/ClarityDictionaryIngester/README.md

 achieve reporting goals.
 The Dictionary is designed as a series of webpages for a human to navigate and search for information, but such a design makes programmatic access difficult.
-Programmatic access to the Dictionary would facilitate accomplishing other goals such as analysis of the available information in the Dictionary as well as automation of data dictionary creation in a data brokerage setting.
+Programmatic access to the Dictionary facilitates accomplishing other goals such as analysis of the available information in the Dictionary as well as automation of data dictionary creation in a data brokerage setting.

 The goal of
 [{ClarityDictionaryIngester}](https://github.com/the-mad-statter/ClarityDictionaryIngester)